aiformankind/wildfire-smoke-detection-camera/README.md

 ### Experimental Results

-AI For Mankind had annotated these 744 wildfire smoke HPWREN images in 2019 and built a wildfire smoke detector using the annotated images.
+AI For Mankind had annotated these 744 wildfire smoke HPWREN images in 2019 and built a wildfire smoke detector aka "The Super Duper" using the annotated images.
 It has shown promising results running against wildfire images captured by HPWREN in 2020.
 See below.

 1. 2020-02-05 fire captured by HPWREN camera hp-w-mobo-c, our detector detected the smoke *13 minutes* after fire ignition.